 - Pour the sweet potato filling into the prepared chilled pie shells.

-- Bake for about 1 hour in an oven preheated to 350 F or until the filling is firm and a knife inserted in the center comes out clean.
+- Bake in the preheated oven for about 1 hour, or until the filling is firm and a knife inserted in the center comes out clean.

 How to Freeze Sweet Potato Pie